codeforpdx/opentransit-metrics/docs/agencies.md

 The configuration settings for each agency are:

-`id` - must match the agency ID used by orion and tryn-api (e.g. "muni", not "sf-muni")
+`id` - must match the agency ID used by opentransit-collector (e.g. "muni", not "sf-muni")

 `provider` - can be set to `nextbus` for Nextbus-based agencies to augment the static GTFS data with data from the Nextbus API.